 HFT became such a blatant phenomenon that it became very challenging to execute massive trades through a single exchange.
 As large HFT orders had to be distributed among several exchanges, trading competitors got alerted and would front-run the order shooting up share prices.
 All these actions happen within seconds of placing the initial order.

 The markets got a glimpse of Algo trading’s manipulative effect in the “Flash Crash” of 2010, caused by illegal spoofing and layering.
-Dow Jones Industrial Average witnessed a decline of 1000 points in a day, its most significant intraday point declines in its history.
+Dow Jones Industrial Average witnessed a decline of 1000 points in a day, the most significant intraday point decline in its history.

-In Michael Lewis’s 2014 book, Flash Boys, captured the intriguing incident in detail.
-Similarly, Dark Pool, a book by Scott Patterson, portrays the hijacking of the modern markets and secretive exchanges by Robo trading.
+Michael Lewis’s 2014 book, Flash Boys, captured the intriguing incident in detail.
+Similarly, Dark Pool, a book by Scott Patterson, portrays the hijacking of modern markets and secretive exchanges by Robo trading.

 The relatively confidential information about large volumes of trades executed away from the public eyes and the market information empowers computer algorithms to identify opportunities to make money from the price differential between these markets.

 Though there is a lot of ambiguity around Dark pool trading, they are regulated under the Regulation ATS of 1998.
 This regulation launches a two-tier system for alternative trading systems.
 Under this, ATSs have the option to register as broker-dealers or as national securities exchanges, with minimal compliance reporting.